HinaChoudhry/Pawfect-Pets/TESTING.md

 - I want to be able to edit/delete my comment on the blog posts
     * Registered users can amend and delete their comments on blog posts

+- I want to have an FAQ for common questions
+    * There is an FAQ page for questions regarding deliveries and returns for customers to read

 As an admin
 - I want to be able to add a product to the website
     * The admin can add a product to the website, with details and images being uploaded for the product.